 You can reduce the amount of space in any hard drive so you can squeeze out free space.
 But before doing so, you will need to defragment your hard disk.
-It is required for best results and is something like cleaning up room to put things at their place, so the room has more space.
+It is required for the best results and is something like cleaning up a room to put things in their place, so the room has more space.

 What is Extending of Partitions?

 Extending of partition is like using the free space to increase your room area.
 Technically you can extend a partition space by adding some free space.
-Remember its not merging of partitions.
+Remember it’s not the merging of partitions.
 That is different.